-Water Shortages Are Nothing New To Some Folks In Cape Town
+Every Day Seems Like 'Day Zero' To Some Cape Town Residents

 Musician Bylelwa Sakayi, a mother of two young children, says the rules and limits are hard to comply with.

-"You have to run after [your kids] when they go into the loo and remind them—constantly remind them—not to flush," she says.
+"You have to run after [your kids] when they go into the loo and remind them — constantly remind them — not to flush," she says.

 Sakayi's brick house in Khayelitsha has indoor plumbing.
 But she lives in fear that authorities will cut off her water or charge her high rates if she exceeds restrictions.

-For a recent music gig, Sakayi stayed at a hotel in a Cape Town suburb—and got a rare treat.
+For a recent music gig, Sakayi stayed at a hotel in a Cape Town suburb and got a rare treat.

 "Before I got dressed and made up, I went into the shower," she says.
 "I let it run, I let it run.
 It felt so good."

 Daniella Cheslow is an international reporter covering climate and cuisine.
-When she's not on the road she works as an editor at NPR headquarters in Washington.
+When she's not on the road, she works as an editor at NPR headquarters in Washington, D.C.
 Previously she reported for AP in Jerusalem.
 Follow her @dacheslow.